stashed/docs/docs/addons/redis/helm/index.md

 ```

-Here, we are going to use the root user credential `redis-password` to insert the sample data.
+Here, we are going to use `redis-password` to authenticate and insert the sample data.

 At first, let's export the password as environment variables to make further commands re-usable.